 Students enrolled in an eligible career pathway program who are not high school graduates and don't have a diploma equivalent may be eligible to receive Title IV aid if they pass an independently administered, ED-approved ability-to-benefit test or complete at least 6 credit hours or 225 clock hours that apply to a degree or certificate offered by the school.
-See DCL GEN-15-09.
+See DCL GEN-16-09 for more information, including a list of Q's and A's about career pathway programs.